Gonorrhoea

 You can get a free, confidential test from the Lincolnshire Free and Clear test service.
 You do not have to see a doctor or nurse to have the test if you do not want to-you can take the test yourself.
 If there is nowhere close to you that offers testing, you can ring and we will send you a testing pack.
 You can also request a testing kit on this website.
 All you have to do once you have done your test is pop it in the post in the envelope supplied; it's as simple as that.

-Order a Test here
+Order a Gonorrhoea Test

 Testing Information